AssetOrbit

 5. Property Maintenance:

-Schedule regular inspections and keep a handyman, plumber, and electrician readily available.
-Preventive maintenance can save money in the long run.
+Set up regular checks and make sure you always have a handyman, plumber, and electrician on call.
+Preventive maintenance can help you save money over time.

 6. Legal Compliance:

-Stay informed about tenant laws, including regulations related to security deposits, eviction notices, and rental increases.
+Keep up with tenant laws, such as those that cover security deposits, eviction notices, and rent increases.
 Keep in mind that what is applicable in one state or city may not necessarily apply in another.

 7. Evictions and Conflict Management: